trec-dd/trec-dd-jig/README.md

         - rating: the relevance grade provided by NIST assessors. -1/0/1: marginally relevant (Note that: ratings -1 or 0 or 1 all mean marginally relevant), 2: relevant, 3: highly relevant, 4: key results.
 The relevance grades refer to the relevance level of your document to the whole topic.

 - Note that subtopic_ids are global ids, i.e., a certain topic might contains subtopic with id 12, 45, 101, 103...
+- Everytime when you run 'jig/jig.py' for the same topic id, the run file will be automatically appended and the number of interaction iterations will increase by one.

 **************************************************************************